Welcome to today's edition of the Rush 24-7 podcast.

 It's been that way since Walter Klondike.

-If it's not in the New York Times, I'm telling you these elitist leftists don't know about it.
+If it's not in the New York Times, I'm telling you, these elitist leftists don't know about it.

 This is incredible.

-Doesn't he hadn't heard of it?
+He hadn't heard of it.

 He's laughing about it.